 - Southern Pacific Railway and Transportation Company 1960 rule book

-to get the list of aspect names that this signal mast can display.
-The program can then access the signal system definition withm.getValidAspects()
+m.getValidAspects()to get the list of aspect names that this Signal Mast can display.
+The program can then access the Signal System definition with

-where the first argument is the aspect name (use, for example,sys.getProperty("Clear","speed");
+sys.getProperty("Clear","speed");where the first argument is the aspect name (use, for example,

 m.getAspect()to obtain the current one on the mast) and the second is a specific property.
-Properties can be defined programatically via e.g.
+Properties can be defined programmatically via e.g.

 m.setProperty("Clear","speed","69");or get loaded automatically from elements in the aspect.xml file that defines the specific signal system.